There is a Buddhist legend involving the origin of tea.

 He then proceeded to throw his eyelashes onto the ground.

-It’s said that upon falling to the ground, they then sprouted into tea plants, which were then consumed by monks in the nearby region, allowing them to stay awake during their meditative practices.
+It’s said that upon falling to the ground, they then sprouted into tea plants.

 Although this legend is unlikely to be true, it does show the distinct importance of tea within Buddhist culture.